Garmin HRM-TRI Review

 Triathlon-mode files seem to largely work with Sporttracks using the standard importer for SPORTTRACKS, this was fixed in 2016.

-What happened: Garmin have put some extra, new and previously undocumented bits at the end of the FIT files so 3rd party software won’t work in many cases; unless specifically changed to support the product by the 3rd party.
+What happened: Garmin has put some extra, new and previously undocumented bits at the end of the FIT files so 3rd party software won’t work in many cases; unless specifically changed to support the product by the 3rd party.

 Whilst the larger players like Sporttracks (Edit: now working), Golden Cheetah (seemingly working) and Training Peaks no doubt already have their developers on this; many other smaller companies might play a waiting game with their software updates.